Shaping-agility/pps-knowledge-manager/docs/solution-intent.md

 ### Simplified Test Architecture
 - **Single Database Approach**: All operations use the default Supabase database and `public` schema
 - **Script-Based Reset**: Test state management through `dropEntities.sql` script
+- **Test Data Manager Reset Policy**: The reset operation is intended to be run once at the start of a test cycle, not by individual tests.
+Tests should be self-contained and not assume a clean database state beyond the initial reset.
 - **Clean Separation**: Test data management separated from production logic
 - **Stateless Connections**: Supabase connections created and closed per operation
 - **Tests as Triggers**: Python tests serve as the primary trigger mechanism during development